You are here because you want the answer to today’s Wordle.

 You’re back!
 Still can’t figure it out?
 We have today’s Wordle answer right here, below.
 But first, one more thing: Let’s take a look at three hints that could help you find the solution, without giving it away, so there’s no need to feel guilty about keeping your streak alive — you put in some work, after all!
 Or just keep scrolling for the answer.

-- The word of the day begins with S
+- The word of the day begins with the letter R.

-- The second alphabet in the word of the day is W
+- The second and fourth letter in the word of the day is the same vowel.

 Today’s Wordle answer

 Are you still having trouble?
 No worries — you can’t get them all!
 If you just want to see today’s Wordle answer to continue your streak, you can find it below.

 The answer to today’s Wordle is …

 And here’s what it means, according to our good friend ChatGPT: “The term “revel” is a verb that means to enjoy oneself in a lively and noisy way, often in celebration or partying.
 It involves engaging in lively and boisterous activities, such as dancing, singing, and drinking, with a group of people in a social setting.
 It can also refer to expressing or demonstrating joy or happiness in a public or conspicuous manner. ”